Large Language Models for Software Engineering: A Systematic Literature Review: Challenges and Opportunities

 \subsubsection{Challenges in LLM Applicability.}

-\textbf{Model size and deployment.} Section~\ref{sec:rq1} highlights the rising trend of LLM sizes in SE.
-The billions (e.g., ChatGPT~\cite{openai2022chatgpt} with 175B parameters) and even trillions~\cite{Google2021Brain} of parameters pose significant storage, memory, and computational challenges, which can hinder LLMs in resource-limited and real-time scenarios, especially when developers lack access to powerful GPUs or TPUs.
+\textbf{Model size and deployment.} The size of LLMs has seen a marked increase over time, moving from GPT-1's 117M parameters to GPT-2's 1.5B, and further to GPT-3's 175B parameters~\cite{yang2023harnessing}.
+The billions and even trillions~\cite{Google2021Brain} of parameters pose significant storage, memory, and computational challenges, which can hinder LLMs in resource-limited and real-time scenarios, especially when developers lack access to powerful GPUs or TPUs.
 CodeBERT~\cite{feng2020codebert}, a pre-trained model proposed in 2019, has a total of 125M parameters, resulting in a large model size of 476 MB.
 Recently proposed models like Codex~\cite{chen2021evaluating} and CodeGen~\cite{nijkamp2022codegen}, have over 100 billion parameters and over 100 GB in size.
 The large sizes also require more computational resources.
 As pointed out by Hugging Face team~\cite{bloomtraining}, training a 176B model (i.e., BLOOM~\cite{scao2022bloom}) on 1.5 TB datasets consumes an estimated 1,082,880 GPU hours.
 Similarly, the training of the GPT-NeoX-20B model~\cite{black2022gpt} on the Pile dataset~\cite{gao2020pile}, encompassing over 825 GiB of raw text data, requires the deployment of eight NVIDIA A100-SXM4-40GB GPUs.
 Each of these GPUs comes with a price tag of over 6,000 dollars~\cite{nvidiagpuprice}, and the training extends to 1,830 hours or approximately 76 days.
 Moreover, even training a relatively smaller model like the PolyCoder (2.7B)~\cite{xu2022systematic}, employing eight NVIDIA RTX 8000 GPUs on a single machine, demands a commitment of around 6 weeks.
 These examples illustrate the significant computational costs associated with training LLMs.
+These also have significant energy costs with predictions of massively increased energy usage by LLM-based platforms \cite{rillig2023risks}.
 Fortunately, there are preliminary studies on reducing code models' size and improving their efficiency.
 Shi \ea~\cite{compressor} use a genetic algorithm to compress CodeBERT into only 3 MB and reduce its response latency by more than 70\%.
 Overall, the challenge of increasing model sizes and efficient deployment requires further attention from the communities.